mertkaya13/WordFrequencyFinder/README.md

 # WordFrequencyFinder
-In a given .txt file , returns frequency.
+-In a given .txt file , returns frequency.
 Gets various arguments from command line

 Input Files: Thr program will receive input from two different files.